 The vulnerability as described in ISO/IEC 24772-1:2022 subclause 6.4 applies to Ada.
 Accuracy of data representation can be specified independently of any implementation characteristics.
 Ada provides binary and decimal fixed-point arithmetic as an alternative to floating points.
 Attributes are provided to access mantissa and exponents of values, thus reducing the need for bit manipulations.
 An implementation that conforms to the (optional) Annex G of the Ada standard provides guarantees on the accuracy of arithmetic operations and of the standard mathematical functions.

-6.4.2 Guidance to language users
+6.4.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.4.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.4.5 of ISO/IEC 24772-1:2022.

-Rather than using predefined types, such as Float and Long_Float, whose precision may vary according to the target system, declare floating-point types that specify the required precision (for example, digits 10).
+Rather than using predefined types, such as Float and Long_Float, whose precision can vary according to the target system, declare floating-point types that specify the required precision (for example, digits 10).
 Additionally, specifying ranges of a floating-point type enables constraint checks which prevents the propagation of infinities and NaNs.

-Avoid comparing floating-point values for equality.
+Forbid comparing floating-point values for equality.
 Instead, use comparisons that account for the approximate results of computations.
 Consult a numeric analyst when appropriate.

 Make use of static arithmetic expressions and static constant declarations when possible, since static expressions in Ada are computed at compile time with exact precision.